asaricorp/shopify-py-mcp/README.md

    - `SHOPIFY_ADMIN_ACCESS_TOKEN`
 5. Deploy your application

+The repository includes the following files for Railway deployment:
+- `Procfile`: Tells Railway how to run the application
+- `setup.py`: Ensures the package is installed properly
+- `requirements.txt`: Lists all dependencies
+- `runtime.txt`: Specifies the Python version

 Once deployed, Railway will provide you with a URL for your service.
 Use this URL to configure your web-based MCP clients:

 - MCP List Tools Endpoint: `https://your-railway-app-url.railway.app/mcp/list_tools`